MoT exemption – an accident waiting to happen or preserving historic interest?

 Most owners see the upkeep and safety of their classic car as a priority.
 With MoT exemption, it’s an even bigger responsibility, as the MoT is currently the only legal safety standard for cars.
 With no other enforcement in place, why should any car be exempt from this?

 We do agree that the MoT needs updating or rather, adapting.
 Perhaps the law should be based on the annual mileage and not the age of the car?
 Road safety requirements do not become irrelevant as your vehicle ages.

 There is no doubt most people are in favour of a review.
 In our view, exemption is not the only answer.
 Leaving safety down to each individual owners’ interpretation.
 Allowing owners to set their own safety standards, which could differ from one enthusiast to another.

 We’ve taken a look at the Governments’ ‘Historic Vehicles MoT Exemption Review’.
 It ‘s an in depth review about vehicles of ‘Historic Interest’, and regulations that should in place to ensure vehicle safety on our roads.

-This brings us to the present day, when we could see new EU rules applied.
 The cut off point would be a rolling 30 years.
 Unless the vehicle has undergone a ‘substantial change’ from when it was manufactured.
 So cars from the mid eighties will join the category for vehicles of Historic Interest.
 Cars can be driven along, hopefully safely, but with no proof of road worthiness.
 Cars from this era are capable of the same speeds as modern cars produced today, with few safety features.
 This could prove a costly mistake, for the sake of an MoT test to ensure peoples’ safety.